ABOUT US

 With Dog Rescue Auktsjaur, we have created a place where dogs in need can find peace and a new perspective.

 What unites us is our deep love for dogs and the desire to give them a safe, temporary home.
-While Stefanie contributes her decades of experience in dog training, education, and animal welfare, Tomas, with his calm demeanor, his hunting and dog experience, and his craftsmanship, ensures that our charges lack nothing.
+While Stefanie contributes her decades of experience in dog training, education, and animal welfare, Tomas, with his calm demeanor, hunting and dog experience, and his craftsmanship, ensures that our charges lack nothing.

 Stefanie Ammann